mobkits/pull-to-refresh/Readme.md

 ## Features

-* call refresh as you need.
+* Call refresh as you need.
-* simplified code and API.
+* Simplified code and API.
+* Works with promise

 ## Installation